hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 end-else

 [20:10:06](#1632514206815wZCNh:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I was considering `all-or x` & `except x` but both don't really nail it í ½í¸‰
+I was considering `all-or x` & `except x` but both don't really nail it ğŸ˜‰

 [20:13:31](#1632514411817neOcN:gitter.im) <planetsizecpu (Jose Luis)>:
 `on-each` & `on-all`  ?